-The castle was once home to Bohemian Kings and Queens and today is the official residence of the President of the Czech Republic.
-The large, wooden walls that surrounded the castle when it was first constructed were built as a defence against incoming invaders and enemies.
+The earliest architectural research shows that the Castle was founded around 880 by Prince Bořivoj.
+The castle became home to Bohemian Kings and Queens and today is the official residence of the President of the Czech Republic.
+The large, wooden walls that surrounded the castle when it was first constructed were built as a defense against incoming invaders and enemies.
 Over the years, wooden walls were replaced with stone, and many of the original stones are still standing today.
 Despite these countermeasures, Prague suffered many, many wars over the years, and much of the castle complex has been destroyed and rebuilt in the original style.

-The castle opens are early as 7 am throughout the year, and if you're able to get up this early, this is the best time to explore the grounds.
+The castle opens are early as 7am throughout the year, and if you're able to get up this early, this is the best time to explore the grounds.
 Crossing the Charles Bridge to get to the castle is always a challenge since the bridge is usually rammed with tourists and street vendors.
-Going in early not only means you'll have the bridge to yourself, but you also get to be surrounded by that iconic sunrise on the Vltava river.
-Visiting at night will also give you the same experience since most tour busses arrive around midday and leave before dinner.
+Going in early not only means you'll have the bridge to yourself, but you also get to be surrounded by that iconic sunrise along the Vltava river.

-Exploring the complex can take a whole day or two if you want to go inside every building but if you'd rather just wander the exteriors, you can see everything before lunch.
+Exploring the complex can take a whole day or two if you want to go inside every building and visit every museum but if you'd rather just wander the streets most the Castle can be explored in half a day.

 Upon arriving at the castle gates from the tram stop, you can stop at the ticket booth and buy your ticket to access the interior of various famous buildings.
 But before you do, know that you do DO NOT need to buy a ticket simply to walk around Prague Castle.
-Just to go inside the buildings.
-Many tourists don't know this, and for most of us who are on a time crunch, and don't need to go inside, there's no reason to pay extra for buildings or exhibitions you don't want to see.
+What the ticket is for is access to the Cathedral, Residence and exhibitions.
+Many tourists don't know this, and for most of us who are on a schedule, and don't need to go inside the museums, there's no reason to pay extra for things you don't want to see.

-At the front gate, the first stop on our tour, you'll see the castle guards standing tall.
+At the front gate, the first stop on our tour, you'll see the castle guards standing tall within their grey and white striped booths.
 There is a changing of the guard ceremony every hour so try to arrange your arrival in time to catch this short but entertaining ceremony.

-As you pass through the gate, be sure to look up at the Ignaz Frantisek Platzer’s stone giants who stand on top of the gate.
-They hold in their hand's giant clubs which they are swinging wildly at their enemies who are cowered at their feet.
+As you pass through the gate, be sure to look up at Ignaz Frantisek Platzer’s stone giants who stand atop the columns.
+They hold in their hand's giant clubs which they are swinging wildly at the enemies who are cowered at their feet.
+A show to any visitor entering the palace grounds of the might of the people of Prague.

-Inside the first gate, you can see in front of your the 17th century Matthias gate, design by Italian Giovanni Maria Flippi.
-This gate once stood freely, but eventually, the Maria Theresa extension was built up around it to connect the various buildings togeher.
+Inside the first gate, you can see in front of you the 17th century Matthias Gate, designed by Italian artist Giovanni Maria Flippi.
+This gate once stood freely, but eventually, the Maria Theresa extension was built up around it to connect the various residence buildings together.

-Pass through this gate, and you’ll come upon a gorgeous stone fountain from 1686 along with a deep well, surrounded by a black, wrought-iron cage.
-It was once thought that this well was guarded by the water sprite Pakit, who protected the cities water from evil demons.
+Pass through this gate, and you’ll come upon a gorgeous stone fountain from 1686.
+The fountain is set beside the largest well which was used for all the citizens of Prague Castle.
+The old well can be seen under a thick, black, brought-iron cage.
+Legend has it that the well was guarded by the water sprite Pakit, who protected the city's water from evil demons.

 Through the first courtyard, you're lead into the second courtyard, where you'll immediately be struck with the image of St. Vitus Cathedral, looming overhead.
 St. Vitus is one of the best examples of Gothic architecture in Prague and whose silhouette creates the iconic skyline when looking up at Prague Castle from below.